 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
 This description must be consistent with the program’s policies on intern selection and practicum and academic preparation requirements: |

 To be eligible for internship at Didi Hirsch Mental Health Services, applicants must provide verification of enrollment in an APA-accredited or CPA-accredited doctoral program in clinical psychology.
 Applicants must verify supervised professional experience (at the practicum level totaling at least 500 direct service hours) that is consistent with the training aims and competencies of the internship, and commensurate experience within the desired track.
 Prior experience conducting psychological assessment is required.
-The Impact of COVID-19 on practicum direct contact hour accrual during the 2020 through 2022 training years will be taken into account in interview selection decisions.
-Applicants must also be willing to engage in in-person, face to face training and service delivery as “Essential Workers” |
+Applicants must also be willing to engage in in-person, face to face training and service delivery. |

 Does the program require that applicants have received a minimum number of hours of the following at time of application?
 If Yes, indicate how many: | |||